 Title: Keep Your New Year’s Resolution, Grow Your Own Fruits & Vegetables

 Before you head out to buy a shovel and a bag of soil, you need to have a game plan on what to grow in your home.
-Yes, you want to pick healthy options but also pick stuff you actually want to eat.
+Yes, you want to pick healthy options, but also pick the stuff you want to eat.
 If you hate the taste of something, growing it at home isn’t going to change that.
 Be smart with what you choose.
 Grow some garden plants!

 Best fruits to grow at home:

 - Strawberries: A popular choice for people who live in smaller homes or apartments because they taste great and can be grown in pots as well as in soil.
-Unless they are in season, strawberries can get pretty expensive which is why a lot of people prefer growing them at home.
+Unless they are in season, strawberries can get pretty expensive, which is why a lot of people prefer growing them at home.

 Best vegetables to grow at home: